DannyBen/pretty_trace/README.md

 From this point on, any exception will be formatted.

-If you wish to show a trimmed version of the backtrace (only the first and last line), require this script instead:
+If you wish to show a trimmed version of the backtrace (where errors from the same file are collapsed into one line), require this script instead:

 ```ruby
 require 'pretty_trace/enable-trim'